Last Updated on August 25, 2023 by rudyooms

 After trying to read the code and finding the magical number 15, I noticed something better.
 As shown below, the EPMservice tries to find the appropriate settings in the registry.

-When taking a closer look at the “get” part I noticed that those numbers should be configured in minutes.
-I decided to look further and tried to find the root registry key.
+When I took a closer look at the “get” part, I noticed that those numbers should be configured in minutes.
+I decided to look further and try to find the root registry key.

 After a bit of searching, I noticed that the only registry root key that is mentioned in the code is: Microsoft\\epmagent

-When looking at those registry keys on my device itself and searching for the keywords: policyconsistency, I didn’t find anything useful.
+I didn’t find anything useful when looking at those registry keys on my device itself and searching for the keywords policy consistency.

-This time it showed me, it was a success!
+This time, it showed me that it was a success!
 That was fun!!
-So I again removed the EPM policies and this time I just waited.
-Instead of 15 minutes it tries to refresh the policy each 5 minutes?
+So I again removed the EPM policies, and this time, I just waited.
+Instead of 15 minutes, does it try to refresh the policy every 5 minutes?

 Whooop… that’s cool, right?
 We can even change the EnsurerDeclaredConfigurationRefreshRetries if we don’t want to be stuck at max 5 retries!